charlespascoe/object-streaming/README.md

 ## split(*...streams*)

-Each input item is pass to all the given streams, and then passed to the next stream:
+Each input item is passed to all the given streams, and then passed to the next stream:

 ```typescript